Third Grade Curriculum Overview

 - Multiplication Tables of 6, 7, 8, and 9

 - Mental multiplication

 - Division with and without regrouping and remainders

 - Solving two step multiplication and division word problems

 - Adding and subtracting fractions

-The character and social emotional education curriculum in third grade is designed to facilitate student awareness and preparedness to effectively and appropriately interact in groups, as well as confidence and conviction in their own moral and ethical choices.
+The character and social-emotional education curriculum in 3rd grade is designed to facilitate student awareness and preparedness to effectively and appropriately interact in groups, as well as confidence and conviction in their own moral and ethical choices.
 Students explore their identities and learn more about other people’s lives and experiences by respectfully asking questions and listening with an open mind.
-Topics include: